vlaranjo/Vasconomics_Website/content/post/Inequality_and_Wealth.md

  *Most of the values shown are for 2017, otherwise the latest data available down to 2013.
 Note: in the previous [article] (https://vasconomics.com/post/happinness_and_wealth/) a wider range of countries were included, however, here it was decided to solely present the countries for which Gini index values were available.

 In this map, we sadly observe much more orange and red-like colors than in the previous one.
 Thus, indicating high inequality across the globe.
-The clear view here is that the wealthiest countries appear to be in the Western world: Europe, especially Nordic countries and Central Europe; USA and Canada; and Australia.
+The clear view here is that the wealthiest countries appear to be in the Western world: Europe, especially Nordic countries and Central Europe; the USA and Canada; and Australia.

 On the other side, the poorest countries seem to be, again, situated in Central and South America, as well as, in Africa.
 Nevertheless, it is now interesting to note that the poorest countries in Africa are not the ones where we observed the highest inequality, the Southern African countries.
 Furthermore, this observation is also seen in Eastern Europe countries, which appear to be the poorest countries in Europe, but before were the ones where we observed the lower levels of inequality.